 Visit the Kastro, from which you can get an unobstructed view of the North/West part of the island and unforgettable sunsets.

-This fishing settlement has a beach with a rich seaside.
+Pollonia is a fishing settlement that has a beach along with a rich seaside.
 Accompanying it are a couple of taverns, restaurants and island cafes around the village.

-Small boats, sea-taxis and ferry-boats transfer you from Pollonia to the neighboring island of Kimolo within 30 minutes.
+Small boats, sea-taxis and ferry-boats transfer you from Pollonia to the neighbouring island of Kimolo within 30 minutes.

 Caught a bubbly family doing exercises on the beach.
 There were at least 3 generations in this picture alone.
 When was the last time you went on a holiday with your parents and grandparents?